African Trypanosomiasis

 • Diagnose using light microscopy of blood (thin or thick smears) or another fluid sample.

-• Treatment of African trypanosomiasis varies by species and stage of disease.
+• Treatment of African trypanosomiasis varies by species, stage of disease, and drug availability.

 More Information

-1. Centers for Disease Control and Prevention (CDC): Resources for health professionals: African trypanosomiasis
+1. Centers for Disease Control and Prevention (CDC): Clinical Guidance for Human African Trypanosomiasis

 quizzes_lightbulb_red